Want to reduce your plastic waste but don’t know where to start?

 So if you want to save money, improve your health, and reduce your plastic waste, buying in bulk wins every time.

-Did you know that colored plastic, especially black plastic is largely unrecyclable?
-These types of trays are extensively used by the frozen food industry and find their way onto many beaches of the world.
+Did you know that colored plastic, especially black plastic, is largely unrecyclable?
+These trays are extensively used by the frozen food industry and find their way onto many beaches of the world.

 So by not buying these products, you are sending out a clear message to the industry to change its actions.
 Plus, you’re probably saving the lives of many marine animals in the process!

 It is estimated that up to a trillion plastic shopping bags are used around the world each year.
-A significant number of these bags will end up in landfill sites where it may take up to a thousand years for them to decompose.
+Unfortunately, a significant number of these bags will end up in landfill sites, where it may take up to a thousand years for them to decompose.